itsanmax/commonuicomponents/README.md

 npm run build

-## To make available as a global node modules inside @denui/denmark-ui-components.
+## To make available as a local global node modules inside @itsanmamx/react-ui-components.
 It should be one time process.

 npm link

-## To use it inside any other project and will be available in your project node modules, run below command.
+## To use it inside any other project via npm link and will be available in your project node modules, run below command.
 It should be one time process.

-npm link @denui/denmark-ui-components
+npm link @itsanmax/react-ui-components

+## To use via npm server, use below commands.
+It will be available in package.json:

+npm install @itsanmax/react-ui-components

 ## To run it as a storybook, run below commands and open http://localhost:6006/ in browser